Natasaarvabhowma: Critical response

 Aravind Shwetha of The News Minute gave 4/5 stars and wrote "A movie tailor-made for Puneeth’s fans and is paisa-vasool throughout!."
 A. Sharaadha of Cinema Express gave 3.5/5 stars and wrote "Natasaarvabhowma is Puneeth's show out-and-out.
 He not only gets out of his regular formulaic characters with this film, but also makes sure he provides all the entertainment his die-hard fans usually look forward to from him."
 Sunayana Suresh of The Times of India gave 3/5 stars and wrote "Watch this film if you want a film that has the commercial elements in place, but also has a little twist.
 Whether the twist is edgy and risque enough, that is another debate."
 Manoj Kumar R of The New Indian Express gave 2/5 stars and wrote "Pawan Wadeyar has mashed the themes of horror-comedy, revenge and a few dance numbers to serve a masala film that offers nothing new."

 Box office

 Natasaarvabhowma had a record 1,394 shows on the first day in Karnataka.
+The movie was reported to have grossed ₹28 crores in 6 days.